poptip/twice/README.md

 ### Pool#usersInQueue
 List of users in pool which are queued to be added to a stream.

+### Pool#failedToAddUsers
+List of users that were not successfully added to a stream.

 ### Pool#hasUser(twitterID)
 Returns true if user has been added to pool.